Science and Math* Scholarships for JSC Students

 Johnson State College received a $551,810 grant from the National Science Foundation in June 2012 to provide scholarships for students in the sciences.
-The Student Transition, Achievement, Retention and Teaching (START) scholarship provides up to $40,000 over four years to qualified students who choose to major in biology or environmental science in the Department of Environmental and Health Sciences at the College.
+The Student Transition, Achievement, Retention and Teaching (START) scholarship provides up to $40,000 over four years to qualified students who choose to major in environmental science, biology or mathematics* at the College.

 Student Research, Faculty Mentoring

 START scholars will have numerous opportunities to conduct faculty-mentored research, attend conferences, make presentations, conduct fieldwork, and take classes with other START scholars.
-Academic advising, learning communities, science seminars, and career counseling are also part of being a START scholar.
+Academic advising, learning communities, science seminars, career counseling, and participation in national conferences are also part of being a START scholar.

 Please contact Dr. Leslie Kanat (firstname.lastname@example.org) for additional information.